ciaracarey/docs-1/docs/deployments/aws/ecs-update-service/index.md

 ![Update ECS Step Container Definitions Section](images/update-ecs-container-definitions.png "width=500")

-Specify the container name that will be used to locate the container definition within your task and select a feed and image that will be run by your task.
+Specify the container name that will be used to locate the container definition within your task and select a feed and image that your task will run.
 The specific image version will be specified later, when creating a release.

 ![ECS Step Container Definition Parameters](images/update-ecs-container-definition.png "width=500")